Sithuk/ubuntu-server-zfsbootmenu/README.md

      - From the main menu, select the boot environment you want to destroy.
 Press CTRL+W to re-import the pool as read/write, then CTRL+R to enter the recovery shell.
 You can then use "zfs destroy" as in the point above.
 Press CTRL+D to exit the shell and return to the menu when done.

 3. Can I upgrade the system normally using do-release-upgrade?
-   - Zfsbootmenu

 	It is possible that upgrading ubuntu will cause a newer zfs version to be installed that is unsupported by zfsbootmenu.
 The system may not be able to boot if the zfs root pool is upgraded beyond what is supported by zfsbootmenu.
 Create a test system in a virtual machine first to duplicate your setup and test the upgrade process.
-   - Pyznap

-     A previous version of the script installed pyznap for snapshot management.
-Pyznap is not included as a package in the ubuntu repos at present.
-It may need to be re-compiled and re-installed.
-You can reference the install script for the relevant code to re-compile and re-install.

 4. How do I change the password on a natively encrypted zfs root pool?